This functions computes p-values frm score tests of genetic pathway risk association in 5 different models

 a character string indicating which kernel is used.
 Possible values (currently implemented) are

-.
+"linear","gaussian"or"poly".
 Otherwise, this can also be a user defined kernel function.
-SeegenericKernelEval
+SeegenericKernelEval.- d

 if